Inflyter/ift-api-bundle-boutique/README.md

 GENERAL NOTES FOR MAKING STARBOARD BUNDLES (with API-Platform):
 - Create a new empty API-Platform project (for running one bundle at a time)
+- Create /lib/Inflyter folder for bundles

-- Copy the required entities/ repos/ service classes to the API-Platform bundle project
+- Copy the required entities/ service classes to the API-Platform bundle project (repository classes need fiddling to work with API)

 - Clean up the entities:
     - remove unneeded fields